RicoJia/ricojia.github.io/_posts/2024/2024-11-11-robotics-General-Design-Notes.markdown

 - Use consistent, simple notations
 - Use modern C++ (>C++17)
+    - ROS2 humble's default cpp standard is cpp 17.
+What if I want to have code in cpp 20?
+        - Generally, it is okay to use newer C++ versions as long as their features and flags do not end in public APIs.
+        - I.e. using modules would not be possible, but e.g. some stdlib goodies would be okay to use if they are only used in the .cpp files.
 - Use unit test and module tests

 ## Safety Critical Nodes Should Be Long Running